 AMY GOODMAN: What do you make of what Attorney General Alberto Gonzales said, blaming the delays in trying these prisoners at Guantanamo on you, on the lawyers — not you specifically — but saying the trials may start by this summer.
 Gonzales told the Associated Press this.
 He said rules for the military commission are being sent up by — up to Capitol Hill this week.
 He said, "It’s not for lack of trying," when asked about the legal fate of the prisoners who have been held at the military facility, in some cases for five years.
 He said, "We’re challenged every step of the way."

-STEPHEN OLESKEY: The Attorney General appears to be addressing the approximately twelve people who have been formally charged under what’s called a military commission system.
+STEPHEN OLESKEY: The attorney general appears to be addressing the approximately 12 people who have been formally charged under what’s called a military commission system.
 Those people, ironically, in a sense, do have the right to a trial.
-As a result of the Hamdan decision last summer, the Supreme Court has required the government to write new rules, which the Attorney General is referring to, for those trials.
+As a result of the Hamdan decision last summer, the Supreme Court has required the government to write new rules, which the attorney general is referring to, for those trials.
 They’ll have cross-examination.
 They’ll have witnesses.
 They’ll have an appeal within the military system.